kdlabs-org/kdn-sdk/README.md

 ```

 Retrieves the Kadena name associated with a specific blockchain address.

-• Parameters:
+**Parameters:**

-• address: The Kadena blockchain address.
+ - address: The Kadena blockchain address.
-• networkId: The network identifier (e.g., testnet04, mainnet01).
+ - networkId: The network identifier (e.g., testnet04, mainnet01).
-• Returns: A promise that resolves to the corresponding name or null if not found.
+ - Returns: A promise that resolves to the corresponding name or null if not found.

 ```
 typescriptfetchSaleState(name: string, networkId: string): Promise<{ sellable: boolean; price: number }>
 ```

 Fetches the sale state of a given Kadena name.

-• Parameters:
+**Parameters**

-• name: The Kadena name (e.g., example.kda).
+ - name: The Kadena name (e.g., example.kda).
-• networkId: The network identifier (e.g., testnet04, mainnet01).
+ - networkId: The network identifier (e.g., testnet04, mainnet01).
-• Returns: An object containing sellable (boolean) and price (number).
+ - Returns: An object
+   containing sellable (boolean) and price (number).

 ```typescript
 fetchNameInfo(name: string, networkId: string, owner: string): Promise
 ```

 Fetches detailed information about a Kadena name.

-• Parameters:
+**Parameters:**

-• name: The Kadena name (e.g., example.kda).
+ - name: The Kadena name (e.g., example.kda).
-• networkId: The network identifier (e.g., testnet04, mainnet01).
+ - networkId: The network identifier (e.g., testnet04, mainnet01).
-• owner: The address of the owner.
+ - owner: The address of the owner.
-• Returns: A NameInfo object containing details such as price, availability, and sale status.
+ - Returns: A NameInfo object containing details such as price,availability, and sale status.

 ```typescript\
 fetchPriceByPeriod(period: 1 | 2, networkId: string, owner: string): Promise
 ```

 Fetches the registration price for a specific period (1 or 2 years).

-• Parameters:
+**Parameters:**

-• period: 1 for one year or 2 for two years.
+ - period: 1 for one year or 2 for two years.
-• networkId: The network identifier.
+ - networkId: The network identifier.
-• owner: The owner’s address.
+ - owner: The owner’s address.
-• Returns: The registration price for the specified period.
+ - Returns: The registration price for the specified period.

 ## Contributing